Also known as: Maaui-Tikitiki (Maori/New Zealand)

 The character of Te Fiti in her darker aspect as Te Ka was originally referred to as Te Po, based on the Maori goddess Hine-Nui-Te-Po, the goddess of night, death and the underworld.
 Others have noted a strong similarity between Te Ka and the Hawaiian volcano goddess Pele.

 Interestingly, while the movie was being developed and written, it incorporates the history of Polynesian people as voyagers who just abruptly ceased and then a thousand years later, start sailing again.
 Why?
 No one knows.
 However, the story of Moana certainly provides an interesting what if story to it.

-Posted on September 30, 2017, in Ancestors, Anger/Temper, Baptizism, Bird, Birth, Brothers, Chicken, Children, Consort, Constellations, Death, Deity, Demigod, Dog, Eagle, Earthquake, Eel, Evil, Family, Father, Fire, Fish, Fish-Hook, Fishing, Grief, Hawaiian, Hawk, Heroes, Immortal, Islands, Jaw-Bone, Kupua, Magic, Mangarevan, Maori, Miracle, Mother/Motherhood, Murder, New Zealand, Ocean, Polynesian, Premature, Priest, Prophecy, Punishment, Purification, Samoan, Scorpion, Shape-Shifter, Sky, Storms, Strength, Sun, Tahitian, Thief, Tongan, Trickery/Cunning, Trickster, Underworld, Vulture, Youth.
+Posted on September 30, 2017, in Ancestors, Anger/Temper, Baptizism, Bird, Birth, Brothers, Chicken, Children, Consort, Constellations, Death, Deity, Demigod, Dog, Eagle, Earthquake, Eel, Evil, Family, Father, Fire, Fish, Fish-Hook, Fishing, Grief, Hawaiian, Hawk, Heroes, Immortal, Islands, Jaw-Bone, Kupua, Magic, Mangarevan, Maori, Miracle, Mother/Motherhood, Murder, New Zealand, Ocean, Polynesian, Premature, Priest, Prophecy, Punishment, Purification, Samoan, Scorpion, Shape-Shifter, Sky, Storms, Strength, Sun, Tahitian, Thief, Tongan, Trickery/Cunning, Trickster, Underworld, Vulture, Youth and tagged Deity, Maori, Mythology, Polynesian, Trickster.
 Bookmark the permalink.
-Leave a comment.
+2 Comments.